-Click the link below for a site with Hobbit riddles.
+Below are a variety of Hobbit riddles.
 Copy them onto a sheet of paper and cut them apart.
 Then copy the answers onto paper and cut them apart as well.

 Give half your group a riddle, and give the other half the answers.

 Have each person read his/her riddle out loud and see if the others can figure out which one of them has the answer.

 Here are the riddles that are asked in the book.

 Is taller than trees Up, up, up it goes,

 Thirty white horses on a red hill,